enonic/old-xp-doc/doc/operations/configuration.rst

 * Allowing selected users to manage application config, but not system configuration
 * Overriding standard config on selected nodes only

+If multiple paths are listed, each directory will be scanned in the defined order, and the first file found of each configuration, will be used.

 Below is an example usage of config path where it will scan three directories in the defined order.

 ::